amohanonamission/SecurityPlus-Study-Guide--SY0-701/README.md

 If you are completely new to cybersecurity, consider extending your preparation timeline to 4–8 weeks and spending additional time on labs and fundamentals.

 ---

+#### License
+- Free for learners.
+No commercial use.
+- Feel free to fork, add notes, or improve resources.

 ## Final Thought